asim90m/test_ubc_sg/README.md

 1. Make a GitLab account and [fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) this repo so that you're using your own minutes instead of mine.
 2. On the GitLab repo sidebar of your fork, click CI/CD->Pipelines.
 3. Click "Run pipeline" in the top right.
 You'll then see a screen that allows you to enter variables to mold the pipeline's functionality in a key:value fashion.
-4. Put `LINKORID` as a key (left text field) and the link or id of the comic as the value (right text field).
-You can check the Imgur album if you're unsure.
+4. Put `LINKORID` as a key (left text field) and the nhentai link, imgur link, or nhentai id of the comic as the value (right text field).
+You can check the Imgur album above if you're unsure.
 5. The pipeline defaults to bar censorship, if yours has mosaics, put `BARORMOSAIC` as a key and `mosaic` as the value.
 6. The pipeline defaults to averaging out pictures to remove [screentones](https://en.wikipedia.org/wiki/Screentone).
 If you are sure that your comic doesn't have screentones, you can set `STREMOVE` to `false`.
 If you set it to false and screentones are actually in your comic, then the output will be bad and time will be wasted.